Daryn Pittman: Racing career

 Pittman returned to Roth Motorsports for the 2020 racing season; in July, he won the World of Outlaws' Elimination Showdown special event at Cedar Lake Speedway.
 Following races at Knoxville Raceway in August, Pittman tested positive for COVID-19; he missed two events before returning to the series.
 In September, Pittman announced he would step away from full-time competition after the 2020 season.
 Shortly afterwards he announced he was departing Roth Racing as of mid-September; he won one final time with the team, at Lawton Speedway, before rejoining Heffner Motorsports to complete his final season.
 Pittman retired having scored 86 World of Outlaws feature wins.

 Personal life

-Born in Owasso, Oklahoma, Pittman resides in Danville, Indiana.
-He is married and has two children.
+Born in Owasso, Oklahoma, Pittman resides in Flint, Texas.
+He is married and has two children and owns and operates Ultra Shield Race Products in Flint, Texas.